web-lsp/weblsp/packages/benchmark-wasm/README.md

-# benchmark-wasm
+# @web-lsp/benchmark-wasm

-This package contains benchmarks for the WASM output of CSSLSRS, comparing it with other popular language services for CSS in JavaScript.
+This private package contains benchmarks for the WASM output of CSSLSRS, comparing it with other popular language services for CSS in JavaScript.

 ## Adding a new benchmark